hwensler/XamarinDnDEngine/ReadMe.txt

 CharacterTest tests only the tests unique to character (as those inherited from Fighter are tested in MonsterTest).

-Getters and setters aren't tested (save for one of each in MonsterTest) because that code is part of visual studio and if it's broken... then there's something deeply wrong with visual studio.
+Getters and setters aren't tested (save for one of each in MonsterTest) because that code is part of visual studio/C# and if it's broken... then there's something deeply wrong with visual studio and C#